argiepiano/plupload/README.md

   https://backdropcms.org/guide/modules.

 The Plupload library (v1.5.8) is included in this release.
-The site status report should list that it is installed.
+The site status report will confirm that it is installed.

 ## License